-We invite all clinicians and/or investigators who have cared for and/or studied individuals that have developed myocarditis following clozapine exposure to join the PROCLAIM Study.
+We invite all clinicians and/or investigators who have cared for and/or studied individuals that have developed myocarditis following clozapine exposure to join the PROCLAIM Consortium.
 We are particularly interested in members who can contribute samples and/or genomic data that would enable pooled analyses to be performed.
 Please contact us if you are interested in becoming a site.

 University of Melbourne Establishment Grant (2017, Bousman)

 University of Calgary, Cumming School of Medicine (2017-2019, Bousman)